Navybits/grow-doc/docs/index.md

 })(CollectionList);
 ```

-This list view includes by default the pagination feature.
-To disable it, use `hidePagination` prop with **true** value.
+This list view includes by default the pagination feature, and displays a page selector at the bottom of the list box along with a limit selector at the top right corner.
+To disable this feature, use `hidePagination` prop with **true** value, and as result, both selectors will be hidden.
-In case you want your list paginated but you need to prevent the user from changing the `limit` of records per page, review [Lists pagination](#lists_pagination)
+In case you want your list paginated but you need to prevent the user from changing the `limit` of records per page, you can disable limit selector using `preventLimitEdit` as explained [Lists pagination](#lists_pagination)

 ### <a name="columns_content">How to determine the columns content ?</a>